Gordon562/Magisk/docs/install.md

 ## Prerequisite
 - If you plan to install custom kernels, flash the zip **AFTER** installing Magisk
 - Make sure to remove any 'boot image mods' such as other root solutions.
-The easiest way is to restore the boot image from factory images, or reflash a *non-prerooted* custom ROM
+The easiest way is to restore the boot image from factory images, or reflash a *non-prerooted* custom ROM:/

 ## Custom Recovery
 If your device have custom recovery support, the easiest way is to install it through custom recoveries, such as TWRP.